-The undersigned Class A common stockholder of Security National Financial Corporation (the "Company") acknowledges receipt of the Notice of Annual Meeting of the Stockholders to be held on Wednesday, July 1, 2015, at Valley Center Towers, 5373 South Green Street, Conference Room 105, Salt Lake City, Utah, beginning at 10:00 a.m., Mountain Daylight Time, and hereby appoints Messrs.
+The undersigned Class A common stockholder of Security National Financial Corporation (the "Company") acknowledges receipt of the Notice of Annual Meeting of the Stockholders to be held on Wednesday, July 6, 2016, at Valley Center Towers, 5373 South Green Street, Classroom No. 237, Salt Lake City, Utah, beginning at 10:00 a.m., Mountain Daylight Time, and hereby appoints Messrs.
 Scott M. Quist and Jeffrey R. Stephens, or either of them, each with full power of substitution, as attorneys and proxies to vote all the shares of the undersigned at said Annual Meeting of Stockholders and at all adjournments or postponements thereof, hereby ratify and confirm all that said attorneys and proxies may do or cause to be done by virtue hereof.
 The above-named attorneys and proxies are instructed to vote all of the undersigned's shares as follows:

-1. To elect three directors to be voted upon by Class A common stockholder rs voting separately as a class [ ] FOR all nominees listed below (except as marked to the contrary belo [ ] WITHHOLD AUTHORITY to vote for all nominees listed below w) (INSTRUCTION: to withhold authority to vote for any individual nomine Scott M. Quist , J. Lynn Beckstead, Jr. an e, strike a line through that nominee's name i ad Gilbert A. Fuller n the list below.)
-2. To elect the remaining six directors to be voted upon by Class A and Class ss C common stockholders together [ ] FOR all nominees listed below (except as marked to the contrary belo [ ] WITHHOLD AUTHORITY to vote for all nominees listed below w) (INSTRUCTION: to withhold authority to vote for any individual nomine D., H. Craig Moody, 3.
-To approve, on an advisory basis, the compensation of the Company's N amed Executive Officers [ ] FOR [ ] AGAINST [ ] ABSTAIN 4. commo To approve the amendment to the Company's 2013 Option Plan to authors stock may be issued as up to 200,000 shares of Class C common stock horize an additional 450,000 shares of Class A common stock to be made available for issuance under the plan, of which up to 200,000 shares of Class A [] FOR [] AGAINST [ ] ABSTAIN 5.
-To ratify the appointment of Eide Bailly LLP as the Company's independ ent registered public accountants for the fisca al year ending December 31, 2015 []FOR [] AGAINST [] ABSTAIN ô.
-To transact such other business as may properly come before the meeting or any adjournment or postponements thereo of FOR T THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTE THE NOMINEES LISTED IN PROPOSALS 1 AND 2 ABOVE AND PR NDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MA DE, THIS PROXY WILL BE VOTED Dated , 2015 Signati are of Stockholder Signature of Stockholder Please sign your name exactly as it appears on your share certificate.
-If s hares are held jointly, each holder should sig n.
+1. 1.
+To elect three directors to be voted upon by Class A con mmon stockholders voting separately as a class [] FOR all nominees listed below (except as marl [] WITHHOLD AUTHORITY to vote for all no (INSTRUCTION: to withhold authority to vote for any indivist below.) vidual nominee, strike a line through that nominee's name in the list t everbaugh and Gilbert A. Fuller 2.
+2. To elect the remaining five directors to be voted upon b y Class A and Class C common stockholders together [] FOR all nominees listed below (except as marl [] WITHHOLD AUTHORITY to vote for all no (INSTRUCTION: to withhold authority to vote for any indist below.) vidual nominee, strike a line through that nominee's name in John L. Cook, Robert G. Hur S. Andrew Quist and 3.
+3. To approve, on an advisory basis, the compensation of the Company's Named Executive Officers [] FOR[] AGAINST [] ABSTAIN 4.
+To approve the amendment to the Company's Articles of pany from 32,000,000 shares to 33,000,000 shares by incre from 2,000,000 shares to 3,000,000 shares f Incorporation to increase the authorized capital stock of the asing the number of authorized shares of Class C common [] FOR [] AGAINST [] ABSTAIN 5. fiscal ye 5.
+To ratify the appointment of Eide Bailly LLP as the Convergence of the Second Secon ompany's independent registered public accountants for the [] FOR [] AGAINST [] ABSTAIN 6. thereof before the meeting or any adjournment or postponements THIS PROXY, WHEN PROPERLY EXECUTED, PERSIGNED STOCKHOLDER.
+IF NO DIRECTION INTEREST LISTED IN PROPOSALS 1 AND 2 ABOVE A Dat Dated, 2016 Sig Signature of Stockholder Signature of Stockholder

+Please sign your name exactly as it appears on your share certificate.
+If shares are held jointly, each holder should sign.
 Executors, trustees, and other fiduciaries should so indicate when signing.